pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 +++

-As outlined in the SMC tutorial on PyMC.io, the SMC sampler is often combined with a `pm.Simulator` function rather than an aesara op.
+As outlined in the SMC tutorial on PyMC.io, the SMC sampler is often combined with a `pm.Simulator` function rather than a Pytensor op.
 Here is a rewrite of the PyMC - odeint model for the SMC sampler.

 The simulator function needs to have the correct signature (e.g., accept an rng argument first).